CAD97/sorbus/README.md

 > Least Frequently Used strategy (even with aging), as the node's textual length is a very
 > decent predictor of duplication chance.
 But also because of that, I think a strategy of just
 > not caching nodes with a textual length above some threshold (1024 bytes?) to do just as well.
-> Plus, not have to store all the addtional state for the dynamic cache eviction.
+> Plus, not having to store all the addtional state for the dynamic cache eviction.
 We just have
 > to be careful that this doesn't hurt incrementality, as higher nodes _do_ get duplicated when
 > a single file is reparsed with only minor edits.